atmark-techno/armadillo-x2-rtos-demo/README.md

 On init, this module sends its own version (`VERSION`) to the rpmsg channel and waits for the same version to be echoed back.
 After this initial handshake, it:
- - creates files in sysfs to allow sending well-defined messages from userspace
+ - creates files in sysfs to allow sending well-defined messages from userspace The files are created through the `rpmsg_armadillo_attrs` list, where each file has its own callbacks generated with the `DEVICE_ATTR_WO` macro. `DEVICE_ATTR_RO` and `DEVICE_ATTR_RW` can also be used for readable and read-write files, in which case they also need to implement a `show` callback.
  - keeps listening to the rpmsg channel for log messages

 ### DTS description

-The DTS overlay defines:
+The DTB overlay defines:
  - Reserved memory for the Cortex M7, so linux does not use it.
 In particular:
    * 16MB at offset 0x80000000 as seen in linker script's `m_data2`
    * shared buffers for rpmsg and firmware reload (`vdev0vring[0-1]`, `vdevbuffer` and `rsc_table`)
  - Remote proc node (`imx8mp-cm7`) for control and rpmsg
  - Disabled components as they are used on the M7 core.